ProtocolONE/ptah-docs/content/docs/edit-section.md

 ***

 {{< hint >}}
-To view and customise an element properties, select the element by click and press the *Edit icon* or just double click the element in Preview Area.
+- To view and customise an element properties, click to select the element in Preview Area.
+- Click the *Edit icon* at the element's menu or just double click the element.
 {{< /hint >}}

 {{< figure src="/images/edit-element.gif">}}